raspberrypilearning/generic-python-simple-list-comprehensions/en/step_1.md

 	[2, 4, 6, 8, 10]
 	```

-- And string operations can also be done as well.
+- String operations can be done as well.

     ```python
 	verbs = ['shout', 'walk', 'see']